Fundamental analysis and technical analysis of stocks

 Technical analysis is ideal for traders who want to capitalize on market trends.

-Magnifying charts of stock market
+Magnifying charts of stock market for deep analysis

 Which Method Should You Use?